nhs-england-tools/repository-template/.github/SECURITY.md

 ## General Security Enquiries

-If you have general enquiries regarding our cyber security, please reach out to us at [cybersecurity@nhs.net](cybersecurity@nhs.net)
+If you have general enquiries regarding our cybersecurity, please reach out to us at [cybersecurity@nhs.net](cybersecurity@nhs.net)